jskherman/jsk-it/content/about/index.md

 ## Contact Me

 Want to have a chat with me?
-Feel free to drop a DM. :smile:
+Feel free to drop a DM.

 These are the platforms[^3] you can find me on: